 The Paul Robeson Social Justice Award

-In 1957, Henry Nicholas went to work as a health care worker at Mt.
+In 1957, Henry Nicholas became a health care worker at Mt.
 Sinai hospital in New York.
 Since then he has become one of the most important leaders in the American labor movement and a driving force for civil rights.

-From the beginning, Nicholas has worked among service workers, a group thought to be the most difficult to organize.
+From the beginning, Nicholas worked among service workers, a group thought to be the most difficult to organize.
 In 1959 he organized his co-workers into Local 1199 of the Drug and Hospital Workers Union.
 Over the next decade he worked as a national organizer for the union, spearheading a string of successful organizing campaigns throughout the Eastern and Midwestern United States.
-Working with such civil rights activists as Ralph Abernathy and Andrew Young, Nicholas led a 113-day hospital strike in Charlston, South Carolina, a campaign that drew national attention as a landmark in the struggle for civil rights.
-Nicholas arrived Philadelphia in 1973 as the first secretary-treasurer of the newly formed 1199C, the National Union of Hospital and Health Care Employees.
+Working with civil rights activists such as Ralph Abernathy and Andrew Young, Nicholas led a 113-day hospital strike in Charleston, South Carolina.
+Their campaign drew national attention as a landmark in the struggle for civil rights.
+Nicholas arrived in Philadelphia in 1973 as the first secretary-treasurer of the newly formed 1199C, the National Union of Hospital and Health Care Employees.
 During his presidency 1199C has led the twin struggle for workers’ rights and civil rights, amassing the best organizing record in the AFL-CIO and electing the most diverse national leadership of any American labor union.
-In recent years Nicholas has lead the fight against privatization throughout the healthcare industry.
-He has also worked to expand the reach of 1199C’s social justice mission by lending his support to grassroots efforts by the homeless and the working poor, two groups hardest hit by changes in the global economy.
+In recent years Nicholas has lead the fight against healthcare privatization.
+He has also worked to expand the reach of 1199C’s social justice mission by lending his support to grassroots efforts of the homeless and the working poor, two groups hardest hit by changes in the global economy.

 Robin Hood Was Right Award